Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws for Adaptive Self-Consistency

 \subsection{Fixed Allocation}

-Consider any setting where we a priori have information on questions that may inform model performance, such as question difficulty or subject.
-Then we may adjust the number of samples for the question based on these attributes, such as, for example, \citep{wang2025make} that allocates one sample for ``easy" questions.
+In scenarios where we possess a priori information that influences model performance, such as question difficulty or subject, we can adjust the number of samples per question accordingly.
+As an example, \citet{wang2025make} allocates just one sample for ``easy" questions.
 To quantify the sample efficiency of fixed allocation, we consider the optimal setting where we have full information on the question, or oracle access to $\mu$.